LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch4_self_hosted_runners/04_07_challenge_deploy_a_self_hosted_runner/README.md

     - What type of runner should you deploy; **Linux Shell** or **Linux Docker**?
     - Why is the runner you selected the right choice for your solution?

-1. Create a new repository and add the exercise files.
+1. Create a new repository, add the exercise files, and create repository variables.
 This includes:

     1. A script that will read a Parameter Store location and then read a data file.
     1. A pipeline configuration that schedules a step to run on a self-hosted runner and then runs the script.
+    1. TODO: Repo variables for credentials

 1. Confirm that the provided script and pipeline configuration complete the goals for the proof of concept.